 Maren is a certified SCUBA diver and a licensed attorney in the states of Washington, California, Hawaii and (soon) Oregon.

 Wendy Westbrook, Creative Director/Public Relations

-Wendy brings 20+ years of branding, design, and web development experience to CWVC.
+Wendy brings 25+ years of branding, design, and web development experience to CWVC.
 She is an expert in social media and best Search Engine Optimization (SEO) practices.
-Her professional design career began at a children’s publishing company in New York City and she now owns Damsel Branding, where she creates, plans and manages branding strategies for clients all over the planet.
+Her professional design career began at a children’s publishing company in New York City and she now owns her own firm, where she creates, plans and manages branding strategies for clients all over the planet.
 Wendy comes from a military family, and is the proud mother of a combat veteran.
 She began volunteering her time to families of the fallen, and wounded veterans when her son enlisted.
 She is very honored to have been part of a Gold Star family for three years.
 Her late boyfriend was the father of FMF Corpsman James Ray “Doc” Layton, KIA 08 Sept 2009 in Ganjgal, Afghanistan, in an ambush/battle that produced two Medal of Honor recipients as well as other numerous awards for bravery shown by all involved.
 She still participates in annual events with her Gold Star family and works with other families of fallen heroes to help them in any way she can.